natevw/struct-fu/README.md

 - No hidden/implicit padding or alignment (WYSIWYG)
 - Defaults to network byte order (Big Endian); or use `le` suffix (Little Endian)
 - For `byte` and `char` types, `count` param is buffer/string length respectively.
 For `bit` types, count is bitfield width.
 For all other types (including `bool` and `struct` itself), `count` makes an array of that type.
-- Pass a buffer to a type to get a value/object/array back, otherwise pass a value/object/array to get a buffer. [**TBD**: buffer field is probably brokt in this regard?]
+- Pass a buffer to a type to get a value/object/array back, otherwise pass a value/object/array to get a buffer. [**TBD**: byte field is probably brokt in this regard?]

 ## License